Requesting an EHC Needs Assessment

 • a request for an EHC Needs Assessment is received by the SEND Assessment and Review team

-• the person with parental responsibility is informed of the local authority's decision within 6 weeks of receiving the request for assessment
+• the person with parental responsibility is informed of the local authority's decision within 6 weeks of receiving the request for assessment.

 EHC Needs Assessment